Registration will OPEN on October 15th!

 Goals and Purpose of Program:

 This is a program for experienced marathoners who would like coaching support and training partners to prepare for a spring marathon or other distance event.
-There is no goal race for the program, although we anticipate that many runners will target the Rock n’ Roll National Marathon or Yuengling Shamrock Marathon in March 2017.
-The training is equally applicable to other spring marathons, such as Lower Potomac River, Boston, Myrtle Beach, and Pittsburgh (among others).
+There is no goal race for the program, although we anticipate that many runners will target the Rock n’ Roll National Marathon, Yuengling Shamrock Marathon, or B&A Trail Marathon in March 2018.
+The training is equally applicable to other spring marathons, such as Lower Potomac River, Boston, Myrtle Beach, One City Newport News, Little Rock, and Pittsburgh (among others).
 While the marathon is the primary focus of the program, the coaches would be happy to provide guidance to runners targeting other distance races, including ultras.

 To register, you must be a member of Montgomery County Road Runners (“MCRRC”).
 The program is designed for runners who have completed at least one marathon.
 If you are running your first marathon, please contact the program directors (winter_amt @mcrrc.org) so that we can ensure that you are properly prepared for this program.
 You should have a consistent mileage base of at least 25 miles per week at the start of the program, and be able to comfortably complete a 12 mile long run.
 We will build to a long run of 22 miles, and average weekly mileage of 40-50 miles per week.
 We welcome runners of all paces, from runners with a projected sub-3:30 hour marathon to runners with a projected 6:00 hour marathon.
 We believe that any committed runner who comes into the program with a solid mileage base and trains consistently should be able to get to the starting line of his or her marathon, injury free.

-We will have two group workouts per week, a long run on Saturday mornings, starting at 7:30 am, and track or tempo runs on Tuesday nights, starting at 7:00 pm.
-Track workouts will be held at Montgomery College, Rockville Campus.
-We aim to provide you with as much variety in long run routes as possible, given the inevitable snow and ice we’ll encounter once winter hits in earnest.
+We will have two group workouts per week, a long run on Saturday mornings, starting at 7:30 am, and track runs on Tuesday nights, starting at 7:00 pm.
+We aim to provide you with as much variety in long run routes as possible.
+But given the inevitable snow and ice we’ll encounter once winter hits in earnest, that may not always be possible.

 Pace Group Placement: